ansys/grantami-bomanalytics/doc/source/contributing.rst

    silly as the core Python developers are sometimes, there's much to be gained by following the basic guidelines listed in PEP 20.
-   Without repeating them here, focus on making your additions intuitive, novel, and helpful for PyMAPDL and its users.
+   Without repeating them here, focus on making your additions intuitive, novel, and helpful for Granta MI Bom Analytics and its users.

    When in doubt, ``import this``